isomerpages/mof-vital/media-library/publications/_posts/2022-10-14-post-D(CS)'s presentation at Ngee Ann Polytechnic's CET Annual.md

 Here are the key highlights from her sharing:

-1. VITAL's data analytics pathway is a key strategy under the “People” pillar allowing VITAL officers to provide greater value-add to our stakhholders.<br>
+<p>1.
+VITAL's data analytics pathway is a key strategy under the “People” pillar allowing VITAL officers to provide greater value-add to our stakhholders.<br>
 • Data analytics skill is one of the key skills identified under the Shared Services Competency Framework.<br>
 •	We train our officers to be citizen data analysts who are able to use data and conduct analysis regardless of their area of work.<br>
-•	So far about 25% of our workforce are already trained.
+•	So far about 25% of our workforce are already trained.</p>

-2. The Certificate in Data Analytics (CDA) and Specialist Diploma in Data Analytics (SDDA) programmes are specially structured to provide a better learning experience for the participants
+<p>2.
+The Certificate in Data Analytics (CDA) and Specialist Diploma in Data Analytics (SDDA) programmes are specially structured to provide a better learning experience for the participants
 <br>•	Lessons are spaced out with breaks.
 Mid-point check-ins and additional guided practical lessons are arranged with officers.
 <br>•	The CDA is ended with a data hackathon targeting real business problems.
-Participants are empowered to use data to do analysis and influence key management decisions.
+Participants are empowered to use data to do analysis and influence key management decisions.</p>

-3. Key to success in VITAL’s data analytics upskilling pathway
+<p>3.
+Key to success in VITAL’s data analytics upskilling pathway
 <br>•	A clear data strategy is in place to govern the use of data and create opportunities for staff to apply what they have learnt.
-<br>•	A community of practice is built where trained officers come together to share use cases and experiences.
+<br>•	A community of practice is built where trained officers come together to share use cases and experiences.</p>

 You may view the video of presentation by clicking this link.